itissid/js_toy_projects/hangman/README.md

 \_)(_/\_/\_/\_)__) \___/\_)(_/\_/\_/\_)__)
 ```

 You will be coding up the logic for Hangman game.
-Make yourself aware of the rules by playing the game [online] first.
-You will be calling functions to play the game
+Make yourself aware of the rules by playing the game [online](https://hangmanwordgame.com/?fca=1&success=0#/) first.
+Please refer to `hangman/hangman.js` file from here on for code snippets.
+You will be calling the following functions to play the game:
 1. `start_hangman(word)` starts the game
 2. `guess(letter)` simulates one round of the game and draws the hangman on the console.
 3. `reset_hangman()` forcefully resets the game should you want to start it again midway.

+These functions are already completed in the code and you do not need to change them.
+But they don't work and your mission is to complete bits of code to make it work.

-The entre task is divided into two tasks that you can use to complete the hangman game.
+The entre task is divided into two tasks that you need to work on to complete the code of the game.
 At the end of task 2 you should be able to call those functions and play the game on the command line or the debug console of your Code.org app where you write code.
-Please refer to `hangman/hangman.js` file from here on.
-For each task copy over the code from this file into Code.org's screen and press Run on the left hand side to execute it:
+For each task copy over the code from the `hangman.js` file into Code.org's screen and press Run on the left hand side to execute it.
+Here is how it looks:
 ![Code.org execution](codedotorg.png)

-In task 3 you complete some test functions to see if what you coded up in task 2 was correct.
-Writing tests before playing the game is a critical part of writing large amounts of code incrementally.
+In task 2 you complete some test functions to see if what you coded up in task 1 was correct.
+Writing such tests before playing the game is a critical part of writing large amounts of code incrementally.

 ## Task 1(part 1):
 This task is a two part task.
 The first part is to understand the data structure we will use to represent the state of the game from start to end.